International-Data-Spaces-Association/IDS-G/Communication/CommunicationGuide.md

 **We should explain briefly on the requirements of state management and how we deal witt it in the remainder of the document.**

+- Good practice is correlation ID and go to TERMINATED state in case of error

 ## Foundation ##

 The foundation package contains elements that commonly used.
 This includes standards that are used as foundation for the Communication Guide.